Artloose Seattle logo lockup

 • All art materials included and waiting for you at each location

-• Meals thoughtfully integrated into the day, celebrating Seattle's food scene
+• Coffee, Snacks, Happy Hour thoughtfully integrated into the day, celebrating Seattle's food scene

 • Transportation The Artloose Bus shuttles you between spots